PrincetonUniversity/BrainPipe/README.md

 If on a local Ubuntu machine also install elastix, xvfb, Terastitcher, and make sure you have all boost libraries installed for DataTools:

 ```
-$ sudo apt-get install elastix
 $ sudo apt-get install xvfb
 $ sudo apt-get install libboost-all-dev
 ```

-to properly use elastix you need a few more steps - specifically you need OpenCL

-This was tested on a local Ubuntu 18 machine with 2 NVIDIA GeForce RTX 2070 SUPER GPUs in August 2020, these steps worked:

-    # clinfo is opencl
-    sudo apt install -y clinfo
-    # the next steps check and update nvidia graphics drivers
-    sudo add-apt-repository ppa:graphics-drivers/ppa
-    apt search nvidia-driver
-    # below, I chose 450 because that was the most recent driver, ID'd from the step above
-    sudo apt install nvidia-driver-450

-or follow the instructions in the manual under the easy way, not the "super easy" way
+To install elastix, follow the instructions in the manual under the easy way, not the "super easy" way

-final note on elastix install: if you use the 'easy way' but have a modern computer, your gcc version may be too high.
-For this, you'll need at least ITK 5.0
+if you use the 'easy way' but have a modern computer, your gcc version may be too high.
+For this, you'll need at least ITK 5.0.
+The following worked on Ubuntu 18 with two GeForce RTX 2070 SUPERs.

+- made two dirs: ITK-build and elastix-build
+- added ITKSNap 5
+  file:///tmp/mozilla_emilyjanedennis0/InsightSoftwareGuide-Book1-5.1.0.pdf
+  extracted downloaded .tar.gz and .tar.bz2 files to those directories in ITK-build, typed  `cmake ITK-build` then `sudo make install` in elastix-build, `cmake elastix-build` failed, so I went into the folder and found the CMakeFiles.txt `cd elastixfolder nano CMakeLists.txt` and added `list( APPEND CMAKE_PREFIX_PATH "/home/emilyjanedennis/Desktop/Apps/ITK-build/" )`

+  note: I had to remove line 76 from `elastix-5.0.0/Components/Resamplers/MyStandardResampler/elxMyStandardResampler` which referred to an  undefined type called PointType which was throwing an exception during the make install process for elastix

 [Download](https://github.com/abria/TeraStitcher/wiki/Binary-packages) TeraStitcher-installer.
 Move file to wherever you want Terastitcher to live, cd into that directory, and then:
 ```